Curried Cauliflower Soup with Apples

 Curried Cauliflower and Apple Soup

-One of the things I love about cauliflower is that it’s essentially a blank slate to which you can add other flavors.
-In this curried cauliflower soup, the mild nuttiness of the cauliflower, tart-sweetness of the apples, and aromatic heat of the curry blend together into a creamy, savory-sweet soup.
-It’s easy to make, too.
+One of the things I love about cauliflower is that it’s essentially a blank slate, ready to take on whatever flavors you pair it with.
+In this curried cauliflower soup recipe, the mild nuttiness of the cauliflower, the tart-sweetness of the apples, and the aromatic heat of the curry come together in a silky, savory-sweet soup that feels both comforting and a little unexpected.
+Best of all, it’s easy enough for a weeknight but special enough to serve guests.
+And if you’re in the mood to keep the soup pot going, check out a roundup of my other favorite fall soups.

 What you’ll need to make Curried cauliflower soup With Apples